Victorians will have access to additional mental health and wellbeing support through an initial 15 new dedicated HeadtoHelp hubs.

 "The HeadtoHelp hubs have an innovative and flexible model of care that is needs-based and recovery-focused.
 With early professional support, mental health issues do not need to escalate.
 HeadtoHelp will support Victorians on their journey back to good health."

-There will be nine HeadtoHelp hubs located in Greater Melbourne and six in regional Victoria.
-The locations are:
+There will be nine HeadtoHelp hubs located in Greater Melbourne and six in Regional Victoria.
+The locations can be found on the HeadtoHelp website and are:

 - Greater Melbourne: Berwick, Frankston, Officer, Hawthorn, Yarra Junction, West Heidelberg, Broadmeadows, Wyndham Vale, Brunswick East